Gbakradze94/microservice-architecture-demo/README.md

 # Introduction
 Welcome to Microservice Architecture Demo Project.
-This project demonstrates how to build multiple microservices to communicate with each other.
-It contains the following modules:
+This project demonstrates how to build multiple microservices communicating with each other.
+The project contains the following
+modules:
 1. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
 2. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.
 3. A API Gateway.
 All of our microservices can be routed through the gateway and have pre, response and post policies enforced on the calls.
 4. A song service
 5. A resource service.
+6. A resource processor service, used to process song metadata.
-6. A Postgres SQL database used to hold the data for song service.
+7. A Postgres SQL database used to hold the data for song service.
+8. A postgres SQL database used to hold the data for resource service.

 ## Initial Configuration
 1. Apache Maven (http://maven.apache.org)  All of the code in this repository have been compiled with Java version 11.